marcinwyroslak/Main-projects/README.md

 I can't wait to finish my PhD...

-You will find here some things in general python, but I've tried to show my analytics skills.
+You will find here some things in general python (including OOP), but I've tried to show my analytics skills.

 Do not hestitate to contact me!